Family Medical Leave Act - FMLA Ohio Attorneys

 Our Columbus Ohio FMLA attorneys represent employees all over Ohio for claims of discrimination, interference and retaliation with an employee’s FMLA rights.
-We have successfully won several verdicts related to FMLA discrimination, retaliation and violations of FMLA rights.
-Our lawyers know the ins and outs of the FMLA and can evaluate your case today.
+We have successfully won several verdicts related to FMLA discrimination, retaliation for taking or requesting medical leave, and violations of FMLA rights.
+Our Ohio employment lawyers know the ins and outs of the FMLA and can evaluate your case today.
 Give us a call or contact us.

 The FMLA entitles eligible employees to take up to 12 work weeks of unpaid, job-protected leave in a 12-month period for specified family and medical reasons, or for any “qualifying exigency” arising out of the fact that a covered military member is on active duty, or has been notified of an impending call or order to active duty, in support of a contingency operation.
 The FMLA also allows eligible employees to take up to 26 workweeks of job-protected leave in a “single 12-month period” to care for a covered service member with a serious injury or illness.

 It is unlawful for an employer to discriminate or retaliate against an employee for:

 - Requesting FMLA leave or FMLA paperwork for a potential leave;

 Any employee must be returned back to his or her position upon a return from FMLA leave.
 If your employer denies your right to use FMLA leave or does not restore you to your former position upon your return from leave, your rights have been violated.
 Contact your Ohio FMLA lawyers today.

 Eligible individuals who are employed with a covered employer are entitled to take medical leave pursuant to the Family Medical Leave Act.